Tyrone 'rebooted' to face 'form team in Ireland'

 Tyrone joint-manager Feargal Logan has said his players are "rebooted" and ready for their All-Ireland opener against "the form team in Ireland".

-The Red Hands travel to Pearse Stadium on Saturday to play Munster champions Galway in the opening Group Two encounter as the bid for Sam Maguire takes on a new round-robin format.
+The Red Hands travel to Pearse Stadium on Saturday to play Connacht champions Galway in the opening Group Two encounter as the bid for Sam Maguire takes on a new round-robin format.

 Tyrone go into Saturday's encounter having suffered a last-gasp 2-17 to 1-18 defeat against Monaghan in a thrilling Ulster Championship quarter-final last month.

-"Derry have won Ulster but we're all rebooted and ready to go again," declared Logan, who manages the side team alongside Brian Dooher.
+"Derry have won Ulster but we're all rebooted and ready to go again," declared Logan, who manages Tyrone alongside Brian Dooher.

 He added: "It's a massive game on Saturday.
 Galway are coming off the back of a provincial win and are on top form, they're probably the form team in Ireland.